Frequently Asked Questions About Therapy

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)

-The theories: TF-CBT is designed to reduce negative emotional and behavioral responses following child sexual abuse, domestic violence, traumatic loss, and other traumatic events.
-It is based on several theories: Cognitive Therapy, Behavioral Therapy, Family Therapy, and Attachment Therapy.
-TF-CBT adresses your pre-teen/teen’s negative beliefs and sensations related to the abuse and provides a supportive environment where your kiddo is encouraged to talk about their traumatic experience.
-TF-CBT also helps you, as the caregiver(s) who were not abusive to cope effectively with your own emotional distress and develop skills that support your pre-teen/teen.
-Based on research, I believe it is very important for caregivers to be involved and supportive, and that your kiddo’s trauma symptoms need to be addressed as early as possible to prevent any long-term effects.
+TF-CBT is designed to reduce negative emotional and behavioral responses following child sexual abuse, domestic violence, traumatic loss, and other traumatic events.
+This therapy is used only with children and teens under the age of 18.
+TF-CBT addresses your pre-teen/teen’s negative beliefs and sensations related to the abuse and provides a supportive environment where they are encouraged to talk about their experiences.
+TF-CBT also helps you, as a the safe guardian to cope effectively with your own emotional distress and develop skills that support your pre-teen/teen.
+Based on research, I believe it is very important for guardians to be involved and supportive, and that your pre-teen/teen’s trauma symptoms need to be addressed as early as possible to prevent any long-term effects.

-The goal of TF-CBT is to achieve the following for both the caregiver(s) and the pre-teen/teen: increase knowledge about trauma and common reactions; help with parenting and behavior problems; increase Relaxation/Stress Management; increase knowledge about feelings and ways to express them; increase knowledge about our thoughts, feelings, and actions; develop creative ways for your kiddo to tell their stories about what happened; learn and practice safety skills; change any unhelpful thoughts about the trauma; and help the family talk together about the trauma.
+The goal of TF-CBT is to achieve the following for both the guardians and the pre-teen/teen: increase knowledge about trauma and common reactions; help with parenting and behavior problems; increase relaxation and stress management; increase knowledge about feelings and ways to express them; increase knowledge about your own and your pre-teen/teen’s thoughts, feelings, and actions; develop creative ways for them to tell their stories about what happened; learn and practice safety skills; change any unhelpful thoughts about the trauma; and help the family talk together about the trauma.

-The process: TF-CBT is a structured, short-term therapy (4–6 months) for kiddos I will meet with your pre-teen/teen and you, as the caregiver(s) separately once per week.
-Sometimes I will meet with both your kiddo and you together for a family session.
+TF-CBT is a structured, short-term therapy (4–6 months).
+This therapy is only effective if at least one safe guardian is involved in the process.
+I will meet with your pre-teen/teen and you separately once per week.
+Toward the end of the therapy, I will meet with both you and the pre-teen/teen together for a longer family session.

 Watch the video by the Texas Children’s Advocacy Centers of Texas on how TF-CBT works.